 Following are several types of free home-buying assistance available depending on your situation.
 (Be sure to also check out our June 2014 Newsletter with more tips and new programs for getting into a new home.)

 Help Avoiding Foreclosure If you are in danger of losing your home and you don’t know where to turn, HUD also offers specialized counseling in Foreclosure Avoidance.
 Search the list online on HUD’s website to find a counselor.
 Foreclosure Avoidance counseling is free of charge to anyone who needs it.
 And see our December 2012 Newsletter for information about the Independent Foreclosure Review Program if you went through the foreclosure process in 2009 or 2010 and feel you were mistreated.
 And there's news: the HARP program is now easier to qualify for!
 If you've been turned down in the past, check it out now.
 The program is ending in December 2015 so take action now — see our new article about assistance for HARP eligibility!

-Special Loan Programs You can’t get a grant to buy a home but you may qualify for a better deal through the FHA (Federal Housing Authority).
+Special Loan Programs You can’t easily get a grant to buy a home but you may qualify for a better deal through the FHA (Federal Housing Authority).
 They are the largest insurer of home mortgages in the world, and their guarantee can help you obtain a lower interest rate as well as less required as a down payment.
 Any reputable lender can help you determine if you qualify for such a loan.
 You can also find more information on the FHA’s website.
 If you are trying to buy your first home, check out our article about grants for first-time home buyers.
 Also check out our article about Grants For Housing.
 In addition to Rental Housing Assistance it also describes some special purchase programs available from the USDA.